aimerneige/blog/content/post/hello-hugo.en.md

 ## Install `hugo`

 Install `hugo` is very simple.
-Take `fedora` system as a example, simply run this command:
+Take `fedora` system as an example, simply run this command:

 ```bash